 Preliminary School Streets Scheme

-A preliminary School Streets scheme will be introduced at Calcot Infant and Junior schools.
+A preliminary School Streets scheme was introduced at Calcot Infant and Junior schools.
 Calcot as a potential Car Free School Streets scheme involves prohibiting vehicle movement on the roads outside the schools' main entrance at the start and end of the school day, helping to reduce congestion and improve air quality at the school gates, making it easier and safer to walk, scoot or cycle to school.